zesty-io/RFCs/text/rfc-0009-contents-schema-in-YAML.md

   For example this would be another collection.

 ##  Path-Part or Path-Full
+The examples below show a pageset (A, B, C, D) parented to the page (A Page).

 ### Example 1: path-part
 `path-part` will prepend the path that you define with the defined parent. so the path will be: `my-domain.com/a-page/a`
                        ----------